EOSC-synergy/sqaaas-reporting-cookiecutter/README.md

-# Cookiecutter template to generate the code for the reporting plugins used by the SQAaaS
+# Cookiecutter template for SQAaaS reporting plugins (aka validators)

 Follow the [recommended workflow](#recommended-workflow) at the end of this document to quick-start the plugin implementation.